 Health tips for travel keep Vata balance while travelling:

 Select a good seat: If you are travelling in a bus or car, select a seat that is comfortable, and that gives a good rest to your back.
-In a bus, it is good to choose a seat that is between the front and rear tyres, as you can avoid the jerks.
+In a bus, it is good to choose a seat that is in between the front and rear tyres, as you can avoid the jerks.
 If you are travelling in a car, then it is a good habit to keep pillows or other supportive things so as to maintain yourself in a comfortable position.

 Keep the windows closed or with minimal opening: This way, your body is not directly exposed to wind.
 Exposure to direct wind is a big cause for Vata imbalance.